DynamoDS/RefineryPrimer/2-getting-started/2-02_anatomy-of-a-good-generative-design-process.md

 * What key result do you want?
 * What kind of decision will you be trying to make?
 Is it choosing a single outcome \(a design solution maybe\), an approach \(comparing multiple classes of solutions\) or something altogether different?
-* What influeces that decision?
+* What influences that decision?

 For the **Evaluation** phase:

 * What do you need to measure or analyse?
 Make sure you're not defining any metrics that measure the same thing, just in different ways.
 * How can these aspects be measured or quantified?
 Is there an existing methodology you can learn from?
-* Evaluation will drive the optimisation process, so it contributes significantly to the overall process.
+* Evaluation will drive the optimization process, so it contributes significantly to the overall process.
 As such, poorly defined evaluation criteria will result in less than stellar solutions.

 For the **Generate** phase: